Shogant/WeatherApp/README.md

 - This project uses 'Poetry' for dependency management
 - see the 'pyproject.toml' file for all required packages.

+# Data Source & Tools :
-### Weather from OpenWeatherMap • Made with Streamlit
+- Weather from OpenWeatherMap • Made with Streamlit